Skip to content

 Port: 11434 (internal) | Technology: Ollama

 Optional local model hosting.
-When enabled, the Extract Service routes requests to Ollama for fully local, air-gapped processing.
+When enabled, the API Server routes LLM requests to Ollama for fully local, air-gapped processing.
 Model weights are persisted in a Docker volume so they survive container restarts.

 Disable it in koji.yaml if you only use cloud providers: